 We are always chasing after more and not stopping to look around us and be grateful for what we have.

-Learning to be happy with what you have is very freeing.
+Being happy with what you have is very freeing.
 You are free from the constant strive and desire for something you don’t have.

-Having strong relationships with your partner, family and friends around you will really help you in your quest to learn how to stop worrying about money.
-Being able to talk about your worries will always make you feel better.
+Having strong relationships with your partner, family and friends around you will really help you in your quest to learn how to stop worrying about money and start enjoying your life.

 “A problem shared is a problem halved”